 Andrew B. Seidenberg, Ph.D., M.P.H.

 - Behavioral Research Program (BRP)

-Dr. Seidenberg is interested in research that can inform cancer prevention policies and communications, with an emphasis on tobacco control, skin cancer prevention, and alcohol consumption.
+Dr. Seidenberg was interested in research that informs cancer prevention policies and communications, with an emphasis on tobacco control, skin cancer prevention, and alcohol consumption.

 Dr. Seidenberg earned his Ph.D. in Health Behavior from the Gillings School of Global Public Health at the University of North Carolina.
 His dissertation research explored how consumers responded to modified risk tobacco product claims.
 Dr. Seidenberg holds a master's degree in public health from the Yale School of Public Health and a bachelor's degree from Emory University.